react-native-camera/react-native-camera/docs/installation.md

 1. `npm install react-native-camera --save`
 2. `react-native link react-native-camera`
+3. React Native RN >= 0.60.X: Run `pod install` in the `ios` directory.
    _To install it with Windows, see manual install below_

+For React Native RN >= 0.60.X you will be warned about `react-native-camera` and auotlinking.
+It is safe to ignore this error.

 ## Mostly automatic install with CocoaPods